|

 The prediction

-of soil and water loss changes According to the land use maps
+of soil and water loss changes

 and plant coverage maps, the changing tendency of soil and water loss